-So we should share our thoughts with those who will listen, remembering that our influence on others is limited.
-Seneca had such things in mind when he advised the “avoidance of labor for empty ends,” and that “every exertion must have some rationale and some objective.”
-Perhaps it is also nobler never to unburden ourselves with our worries.
+So it seems we should share our thoughts with those who will listen, remembering that our influence on others is limited.
+Thus we should “avoidance of labor for empty ends.”
+Thus we are led to a basic idea in Stoicism.
 As he writes:

 to get rid of the causes of personal sorrow gains us nothing, for sometimes hatred of the human race possesses us.
-When you reflect how rare simplicity is, how unknown innocence, how seldom faith is kept unless keeping it is good policy, when you recall the long calendar of successful crime … then the mind is plunged into black night and darkness envelops us, as if the virtues were overthrown and we could no longer possess them or aspire to them.
+When you reflect how rare simplicity is, how unknown innocence … when you recall the long calendar of successful crime … then the mind is plunged into black night and darkness envelops us, as if the virtues were overthrown and we could no longer possess them or aspire to them.
 The trend of thought we ought to pursue therefore, is to make the common failings of the crowd not odious but ridiculous …. we ought to take the lighter view of these things and cultivate tolerance; it is more civilized to laugh at life than to lament over it.
-Further the man who laughs at the human race deserves more gratitude than the man who mourns over it, for he allows it hope of amelioration, whereas the foolish weeper despairs of the possibility of improvement.”
+Further the man who laughs at the human race deserves more gratitude than the man who mourns over it, for he allows it hope of amelioration, whereas the foolish weeper despairs of the possibility of improvement.